ItsLeMax/ILMLib/README.md

 You can now use the methods listed above.

-### Creating an empty *.yml config file to store data
+### Creating empty *.yml config files to store data

 ```
-ConfigLib.create("storage", "locations", "logs", "de_DE", "en_US");
+ConfigLib.create("file_1", "file_2", "file_3");
 ```

 ### Prefilled configs

 The above method will create empty configs except if they do already exist in a special folder.
 If so, their content will be copied.
 To create configs that are filled you need to create a folder inside `resources` of your project.
 It should be called `generated`.
 A custom name like `languages` is possible and requires an additional parameter in the `ILMLib.init` method call.
 Create a yml file in the newly created folder and write data into it.

 ### Using the prefilled configs to load languages

-You can fill the configs with language keys and values like this:
+You can fill the configs with language keys and values.
 A Method for loading language Strings is part of this library.
 If you want to use other language files besides the default `en_US.yml` (not provided), you need to have a config.yml.
 Create it inside the `resources` folder of your project if it does not exist yet.
 Add a key called `language` and assign it the language you want to use (i.e. `en_US` without `.yml`).
-Use `saveDefaultConfig();`, optimally in your `onEnable` method to create it on server start.
+Use `saveDefaultConfig();` – optimally in your `onEnable` method – to create it on server start.
-Use the following example method call to load a language key value:
+Use the following method call to load a language key value:

 ```
-ConfigLib.lang("misc.notification");
+ConfigLib.lang("path.to.key");
 ```

 ### Summarizing Example